Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    > **Note:** Make sure you are using the correct `tsgrp-opencontent.amp` for your version of Alfresco.

-   * If using Alfresco Content Services 7.1.x, use the `tsgrp-opencontent-3.5-for-acs7.1.amp`.
+   * If using Alfresco Content Services 7.2.x, use the `tsgrp-opencontent-3.6-for-acs7.2.amp`.
-   * If using Alfresco Content Services 7.2.x, use the `tsgrp-opencontent-3.5-for-acs7.2.amp`.
+   * If using Alfresco Content Services 7.3.x, use the `tsgrp-opencontent-3.6-for-acs7.3.amp`.
-   * If using Alfresco Content Services 7.3.x, use the `tsgrp-opencontent-3.5-for-acs7.3.amp`.
+   * If using Alfresco Content Services 7.4.x, use the `tsgrp-opencontent-3.6-for-acs7.4.amp`.

 3. From the directory where your Alfresco Tomcat server is installed, run the following command to apply the AMP: